worksofgenius/professional-portfolio/README.md

 # Professional Portfolio

-An airy portfolio created using Minuteman, hosted on Netlify.
+An airy portfolio containing my latest projects, created using Minuteman, and hosted on Netlify.